Project Overview: EV-0148 and EV-0156

-The Squalicum Creek Re-route Phases 3 and 4 habitat enhancement projects will build on two prior phases to address water quality and fish habitat impacts to Squalicum Creek by Bug Lake and surrounding development.
+The Squalicum Creek Re-route Phases 3 and 4 habitat enhancement projects builds on two prior phases to address water quality and fish habitat impacts to Squalicum Creek by Bug Lake and surrounding development.
 Bug Lake, a man-made gravel borrow pit that was created during the construction of I-5, is currently the cause of the largest thermal-loading (i.e. heat) issues in Squalicum Creek.
-Because the pond is shallow and wide, it absorbs large amounts of solar heat, causing peaks in water temperature that are harmful to salmon.
+Because the pond was shallow and wide, it absorbed large amounts of solar heat, causing peaks in water temperature that were harmful to salmon.

-This project involves restoring approximately 2/3 of Bug Lake to a forested wetland.
-The creek will flow through a historic channel south of the restored forested wetland, crossing under Squalicum Parkway in a new fish-passable culvert, and follow two remnant channels northwest to rejoin the current creek channel.
+This project involved restoring approximately 2/3 of Bug Lake to a forested wetland.
+The creek now flows through a historic channel south of the restored forested wetland, crossing under Squalicum Parkway in a new fish-passable culvert, and follows two remnant channels northwest to rejoin the current creek channel.

-- Increase channel length, riparian cover, and riparian width west of Squalicum Parkway;
+- Increases channel length, riparian cover, and riparian width west of Squalicum Parkway;

-- Restore riverine wetland to improve water quality functions; and,
+- Restores riverine wetland to improve water quality functions; and,

-- Bypass a partial fish passage barrier at Squalicum Parkway.
+- Bypasses a partial fish passage barrier at Squalicum Parkway.

-Construction of this project is anticipated to begin in July 2020 and conclude in December 2020.
-Riparian planting will continue through February 2021.
-The most significant traffic impacts are expected for 2-3 weeks in July or August when Squalicum Parkway is reduced to one lane during the construction of a fish-passable culvert under the road.
-During this time, construction work will continue 24 hours a day, flaggers will be present and emergency vehicles will always be expedited.
-Beyond the culvert installation, there will be minor traffic impacts from an increased volume of haul trucks in the project area.
+Construction of this project began in July 2020 and concluded in December 2020.
+Riparian planting continued through February 2021.
+The most significant traffic impacts were in summer 2020 when Squalicum Parkway was reduced to one lane during the construction of a fish-passable culvert under the road.

-The Orchard Drive Extension, a new arterial under I-5 that will connect Squalicum Parkway with James Street and is in the same vicinity as this project, is scheduled to be built in 2021.
+The Orchard Drive Extension, a new arterial under I-5 that will connect Squalicum Parkway with James Street and is in the same vicinity as this project, begins construction in 2021.
 This street will ultimately ease traffic congestion on Ellis Street and Sunset Drive around the hospital.

 This video was filmed September 2, 2020 by BTV Bellingham during the project’s construction.
-The video features Craig Mueller, Project Engineer, and Analiese Burns, Project Manager.
+The video features Craig Mueller, Project Engineer, and Analiese Burns, Project Manager, walking through the construction site and talking about the project.

 Supporting Documents